-Dan Walker is a shareholder of the firm, which he rejoined in July 2017 after serving three years in the Health Care Division at the Federal Trade Commission.
-Mr. Walker practices in the firm’s Washington, D.C. office.
+Dan Walker is a Shareholder of the Firm, which he rejoined in July 2017 after serving three years in the Health Care Division at the Federal Trade Commission.

-In addition, Mr. Walker has spoken frequently on antitrust issues, including on the intersection of antitrust and intellectual property in the health care industry.
+In addition, Mr. Walker has spoken frequently on antitrust issues involving workers, health care, and intellectual property.